-Autism Evaluation in Montana
+Autism Evaluations in Montana

-Why Families and Adults Seek Autism Evaluation
+Why Seek an Autism Evaluation…

-Many children, teens, and adults pursue an autism evaluation in Montana to better understand lifelong patterns of social, sensory, and cognitive differences.
+Many children, teens, and adults pursue an autism evaluation in Montana to better understand patterns of social, sensory, and cognitive differences.
 Common reasons include:

 Persistent difficulties with social communication or relationships